JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 argument again exactly at the place where it had left off.
 “This question between us is a question of soils and seasons, and patience and pains, Mr. Gardener.
 Now let me put it to you from another point of view.
-You take your white moss rose—-”
+You take your white moss rose—”

 By that time, I had closed the door on them, and was out of hearing of the rest of the dispute.